I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Black Cobra 2 opens with more city-scape stock footage, and then we join Malone sitting in his car on a stake out.
 He chases a criminal on a motorcycle through a series of parking garages before he finally blows the perp away with the usual Dirty Harry-esque lethal force.
 This naturally lands him in hot water with his superiors (again), so to get him out of everyone's hair for a while they send him off to the Philippines as part of some kind of police officer foreign-exchange program with Interpol.

-When Malone arrives in the Philippines, the movie turns into a travelogue about the wonders of Manila while as he gets a tour of the city from his nerdy Interpol host/partner, Lt.
-Kevin McCall (Hammond)... and gets his wallet stolen.
-By the time Malone and McCall track down the thief, he's been murdered.
+When Malone arrives in the Philippines, the movie turns into a travelogue about the wonders of Manila.
+While Malone gets a tour of the city from his nerdy Interpol host/partner, Lt.
+Kevin McCall (Hammond), his wallet is stolen.
+By the time Malone and McCall find the thief, he's been murdered.
 Apparently this small time pickpocket had also stolen a briefcase containing Iranian terrorist plans, and he sent evidence of their plot to his daughter, a local nightclub singer.
 Malone locates the man's daughter and a creepy May/December romance blossoms between the two as he protects her from the terrorists who want their plans back.

 Just as I started to think to myself, "There's too much talking going on here!
 I thought this was an ACTION movie," Malone and Interpol Boy blow up the Iranians' headquarters real good, then they get word that the bad guys have taken over the school where McCall's young son is a student.
 Naturally, this is McCall's cue to lose the suit and tie, throw the rule book out the window, and learn to kick ass the Malone way.
 In the film's final act, the pair mount a two-man assault on the school, kick a bunch of terrorist ass and rescue the kids, then they exchange hearty handshakes as Malone heads back to the U.S. to wait for Black Cobra 3.